AC34/vim-scaffold/README.md

 By using this plugin, you'll benefit from shortening your .vimrc file and/or you 'll be given some trivial functionalities.
 Currently implemented functionalities and settings are as follows:
 - Functionalities
+  - searching
     - automatic indentation detection
     - automatic highglight of some trivial files when they open
     - key mapping of &lt;Leader&gt;h for highlihgt search
+  - folding
-  - automatic folding level setting
+    - automatic folding level adjustment
-    - key mapping for folding/unfolding with &lt;Shift&gt;h and &lt;Shift&gt;l
-    - jumps between folded lines by Tab and &lt;Shift&gt;Tab

 - Settings(enabled)(only if supported)
   - incremental search